ssveitch/draft-kemeleon/draft-kemeleon.md

 ## Faster Arithmetic Variant {#faster}

+[OPEN ISSUE: Is the faster variant of interest?
+If so, the following can be extended with a complete description.]

 Observing that `q = 3329 = 13*2^8+1`, a variant of `Kemeleon` with faster integer arithmetic can be specified.
 First, the encoding rejects any polynomial with a coefficient equal to `q-1 = 3328`.
 This ensures that all arithmetic can be computed with values modulo `q-1 = 13*2^8`.